fastmcp-me/perfetto-mcp/README.md

-<div align="center"><b>Perfetto MCP</b></div>
+# Perfetto MCP

-Get answers from your traces.
-Perfetto MCP turns natural‑language prompts into focused Perfetto analyses so you can quickly explain jank, diagnose ANRs, spot CPU hot threads, uncover lock contention, and find memory leaks — without writing SQL.
+This is a Model Context Protocol (MCP) server that gets answers from your Perfetto Traces.
+It turns natural‑language prompts into focused Perfetto analyses so you can quickly explain jank, diagnose ANRs, spot CPU hot threads, uncover lock contention, and find memory leaks — without writing SQL.
 Point it at a trace and process, ask a question, and receive concise, actionable summaries with structured results you can drill into.

 ## Prerequisites